vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the connection.
 All settings exchanged via ALPS SHALL be automatically treated as acknowledged.
-Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP extensions MAY opt to require those to be sent through ALPS.
+Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP/2 extensions MAY opt to require those to be sent through ALPS.

 # Use of ALPS in HTTP/3